-Palmer Commons is looking forward to welcoming you back and is taking action to provide the safest environment possible for students and community upon our reopening.
+Palmer Commons continues to provide the safest environment possible for students and community during the spring/summer terms.
 Even with public health informed practices, meaningful opportunities for cultivating community and belonging, and student involvement and development with a focus on diversity, equity, and inclusion remain essential to our mission.
 In order to ensure Palmer Commons is open for your use, each of us has a responsibility for protecting the health of the community.

 Users of Palmer Commons need to commit to the following fundamental public health practices.
 These actions are some of the most powerful things we can do, and they depend on each one of us doing our part.